lilliputten/gulp-embed-lqip-as-background/README.md

 - Type: `string`
 - Default: `""`

 Data source attribute name to additionally store the scaled image base64 content, eg 'data-src'.
 Default: empty (don't store).
-Specify to produce old-way attributes (see an example in the `demo` folder).
+Specify to produce old-way attributes (see an example in the `test` folder).

 ##### scaleFactorAttr